Sennheiser Momentum True Wireless 2: experience shows

 When I reviewed them when they first came out, I was gushing, describing them as 'the best sounding things I have put in my ears all year.'

-They are the same buds News is currently offering as part of its digital subscription deal.

-This year however, even with a new model, the competition is a lot stronger.
+This year, the competition is a lot stronger.
 Apple's Airpods Pro are exceptional, as are Powerbeats Pro by Dr Dre.

 But if you have the right ears for them, the new Sennheiser Momentum True Wireless 2 buds are hard to rival for music, sound and phone talk quality.